Triumph Stag: Mark I and Mark II variants

 Perhaps because the American market never took to the Stag, only 25,877 cars were produced between 1970 and 1977.
 Of this number, 6,780 were export models, of which 2,871 went to the United States.
-As Stag was originally destined for large sales in the United States, Triumph utilised the 'model year' method of altering specification details with each new model year bringing cosmetic changes.
+As the Stag was originally destined for large sales in the United States, Triumph utilised the 'model year' method of altering specification details, with each new model year bringing cosmetic changes.
 For the 1973 model year a number of engineering changes were also made and, although Triumph only ever referred to Stag as one model, since production ceased, enthusiasts have introduced the terms 'Mk 1' and 'Mk 2' to refer to cars produced before and after the 1973 model year change.
 Model year batches or 'sanctions' are generally identified through differing production numbering sequences, thus, as the first 1973 model year car was chassis numbered 20001, those cars with chassis numbers before 20001 are often referred to as Mk 1 cars and those cars with chassis numbers after 20001 are often referred to as Mk 2 cars.

 When introduced in 1973, the most notable differentiating feature between Mark 1 and Mark 2 Stags was the addition of twin coachlines to the body.
 At this time the sills and tail panel colour was also altered from body colour to low-gloss black but as the tail panel was altered back again for the 1976 model year, it is not an ideal indicator of the difference between Mk 1 / Mk 2 cars.
 Inside, Mk 2 cars had a slightly different warning light cluster and the instrument dial needles point up rather than down.
 They also had a single courtesy light in the T-bar rather than lights at the top of each B-post, the steering wheel was smaller, the seats were upholstered in a different way such that it was possible to fit a simple head restraint (which was initially an optional extra but became a standard fitment later on) and the map-reading light was deleted from the door of the glove box and replaced with an internal light.
-Very early production cars had a three-quarter window in the soft top, which was deleted during the 1972 model year as it tended to become trapped and then to split when stowed.
+Very early production cars had a three-quarter window in the soft top, which was deleted during the 1972 model year as it tended to become trapped and then split when stowed.
 A higher-pressure cooling system was introduced during the 1972 model year.
 For the 1976 model year the cars returned to having body-colour sills and tail panel, but a stainless steel sill cover, as fitted to all US Stags, was fitted over the sills for all 1976 and 1977 cars.
 Late Stags fitted with the slightly longer BW65 automatic transmission had a correspondingly shorter propshaft to compensate.